imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 WireGuard VPN
 #############

 WireGuard is a simple and fast modern VPN solution that uses state of the art cyptography.
-It's designed to be replace IPsec VPN's while simpler to configure.
-And it is also more performant than OpenVpn.
+It's designed to be replace traditional VPN's while being simpler to configure.
+It is also more performant than OpenVpn.
 The offical WireGuard site lists the following as the major advantages of WireGuard.

 - Simple & Easy to use